 2) Make a Game Plan.

-It's easy to think published authors already have writing in the bag, but that's simply not the case.
+It's easy to think published authors have mastered their crafts, but that's not always the case.
 Every smart author knows they must continually work to improve their skills, to make their next novel better than the last.

 - 11 Steps to Turn Your Plot Bunny Into a Full-Fledged Novel